 Despite having more money than it knows what to do with, the scene has a bit of a credibility problem.
-While it's drawing a crowd, if it wants to be taken seriously it's got to deal with issues like match-fixing scandals, sexism and perhaps most importantly the ever-present rumours of doping.
+While it's drawing a crowd, if it wants to be taken seriously it's got to deal with issues like match-fixing scandals, sexism, and perhaps most importantly the ever-present rumors of doping.

-The industry hasn't been around long enough to see the impact of doping if these rumours are true.
-The problem is if we see a lack of trust in games as a competitive sport, we could see all players doping just to try and maintain a competitive edge – or, at least, that would be the public perception.
-Big money tournaments like Dota 2's The International (with a prize pool of almost $18 million at the time of writing) would be hounded by the accusations.
+The industry hasn't been around long enough to see the impact of doping if these rumors are true.
+The problem is if we see a lack of trust in games as a competitive sport, we could see all players doping just to try and maintain a competitive edge—or, at least, that would be the public perception.
+Big money tournaments like Dota 2's the International (with a prize pool of almost $18 million at the time of writing) would be hounded by the accusations.
 The fallout from similar scandals in professional cycling still hasn't blown over, and if an eSports pro suddenly went full Lance Armstrong, we might see the death of the fledgling industry.

-None of the eSport bodies have taken any actions toward the persistent rumours, until now.
-Recently, eSports organisation ESL has announced it'll be introducing random drug tests in August and English outfit Gfinity spoke up to say it'll be following suit.
+None of the eSport bodies have taken any actions toward the persistent rumors, until now.
+Recently, eSports organization ESL has announced it'll be introducing random drug tests in August and English outfit Gfinity spoke up to say it'll be following suit.

 This doesn't change my initial reaction, but I'm biased, of course.
 Teenage LAN parties I attended were littered with cans of Rockstar and first-person-failure.
 I think if you had offered me a pill that could enable me to whip my friends at video games I'd have taken it, and that's before considering getting my hands on a multi-million dollar prize for doing so.